-- Calculators, rulers, pencils, pens, books, and notes will be allowed during tests. - Any device capable of compiling or emulating any 80x86 code can not be used during in-class portions of the tests. - Take home portions of tests will be due within one week of assignment. - No makeup will be provided for any test. - Any request for re-grading must be submitted to the grader within one week of the return date. - For all tests, Web students shall take exams at the same day as on-campus students.
+- Calculators, rulers, pencils, pens, books, and notes will be allowed during tests. - Any device capable of compiling or emulating any x86 code can not be used during in-class portions of the tests. - No makeup will be provided for any test. - Any request for re-grading must be submitted to the grader within one week of the return date. - For all tests, Web students shall take exams at the same day as on-campus students.